Constellation-Labs/documentation-hub/stargazer/APIReference/constellationRPCAPI/dag_getPendingTransaction.md

     salt: BigNumber | String // Salt
   }
   hash: String<Hash> // Hash of the transaction
-  status: String // Status of the transaction
+  status: String // Status of the transaction.
+Currently there is only one status: "Waiting" }
-}
 ```